Kunihiko Ikuhara: Return to directing (2011–present)

 In 2011, Ikuhara returned as an anime series director with Penguindrum, which began airing in July 2011.

 He is currently writing the manga Nokemono to Hanayome, illustrated by artist Asumiko Nakamura and published monthly in Japanese fashion magazine KERA.

 In 2015, Ikuhara released Yurikuma Arashi, which consists of an anime series produced by Silver Link and a manga series illustrated by Akiko Morishima.
 The anime began airing on January 5, 2015.

 In 2019, Ikuhara released Sarazanmai; it was produced by MAPPA and Lapin Track.
 The anime began airing on April 11, 2019.

-As of 10 October 2020 Ikuhara has mentioned he is working on a new anime, but has not provided any further detail.
+As of October 10, 2020, Ikuhara has mentioned he is working on a new anime, but has not provided any further detail.

 Ikuhara will return to direct Re:cycle of Penguindrum, a compilation film for Penguindrum.

 On March 31, 2022, Ikuhara announced that he was changing his name to "Bonsoir Ikuhara", later revealing it to be a pseudonym for Teiko Bon Bon, a music project with Bonjour Suzuki and Teiko.

 Personal life

 Interests

-He has expressed interest in the possibility of collaborating on a project with David Lynch someday.

-As with fellow directors Hayao Miyazaki and Yoshiyuki Tomino, Ikuhara's works (especially Mawaru Penguindrum and Yurikuma Arashi) contain certain criticisms of the capitalist system.
-In Ikuhara, such criticisms are often accompanied by a more or less latent distrust towards the whole social order, or even human nature itself.
+In an interview, Ikuhara was asked if he had any American filmmaker influences, to which he answered Stanley Kubrick and David Lynch.
+When asked which of the two he would most like to work with, Ikuhara replied "I think I would like to work with David Lynch."